empathicqubit/vscode-cc65-debugger/README.md

 ## Setup

 To make sure all the features work, you'll want to install VICE 3.6 or later.
-A modified build of CC65 for Linux and Windows is already included, so you'll only need to specify your own if you're using a platform such as Mac OS.
+A modified build of CC65 for Linux, Windows, and Mac OS is already included.

 ### Windows-specific instructions